-The k6/execution module exposes various details about the current execution state, such as the name of the currently executed scenario or how many VUs are currently active and many more.
-The module provides test execution information via three properties:
+The k6/execution module exposes details about the current execution state, such as the name of the currently executed scenario, how many VUs are currently active, and more.
+The module provides test-execution information via three properties:

-k6 v0.34.0 introduced k6/execution module.
-If you are using an earlier version of k6, where the module is not available, refer to __VU and __ITER section.
+k6 v0.34.0 introduced the k6/execution module.
+If you are using a version k6 that does not have this module, refer to the __VU and __ITER section.

 _VU and _ITER (discouraged)